Why should I trade Futures?

 We currently list:

-- Futures on the US Dollar price of Litecoin
+- Linear futures on the US Dollar price of over 35 digital assets.
+See linear futures contract specifications.

 Futures come in two main types:

-- Perpetual contracts which have no expiry/settlement and instead auto-roll every 4-hours with a funding rate mechanism paid between Long and Short positions to anchor the price to the spot rate
+- Perpetual contracts which have no expiry/settlement and instead auto-roll every hour with a funding rate mechanism paid between Long and Short positions to anchor the price to the spot rate

-- Fixed Maturity contracts with a Monthly and Quarterly maturity schedule.
-BTCUSD and ETHUSD have Semiannual contracts in addition to Monthly and Quarterly.
-These carry an alias/tag for easier reference: Month, Quarter, and Semiannual.
+- Fixed Maturity contracts with up to Weekly, Monthly, Quarterly, and Semiannual maturity schedule, depending on the underlying asset.
+These carry an tag for easier reference: Week, Month, Quarter, and Semiannual.

-Inverse futures just mean that the payoff structure for your position is non-linear.
-The P&L is calculated so that the profit on the collateral you use matches the denomination of the contract as price adjusts.
+Inverse futures means that the payoff structure for your position is non-linear.
+The PnL is calculated so that the profit on the collateral you use matches the denomination of the contract as price adjusts.

 For example, in Bitcoin-Dollar, because you are using Bitcoin as collateral and the contract is denominated in USD, as the price falls, the payout in bitcoin has to be higher to match the Dollar value.
 This means that if the Bitcoin-Dollar price goes up 10% your payoff is 9.9% and if it goes down 10% your BTC payoff is 11.1%.